Most people on the Internet are only familiar with the back office and front-end functionality of the websites.

 Network Downtime Will Always Happen

 For starters, “Uptime” is defined as the number of times a data server is running, and it’s of foremost importance.
 It’s also used as a tool to measure the performance of the web hosting company at keeping their systems active.
 “Downtime”, on the other hand, refers to servers being unavailable or offline.
 Internet servers with downtime rates above 1% a year or higher can cost many businesses a portion of their probable profit.

-Moreover, given the competitive nature of web hosting and the number of people using the Internet, it’s impossible for a web hosting company to provide 0% downtime rate.
-Minimal downtime is already hard to achieve, especially now that Internet security service company Netcraft released a statistical report stating that there are already 1.8 billion websites this year.
+Moreover, given the competitive nature of web hosting and the number of people using the Internet, it’s impossible for a web hosting company to provide a 0% downtime rate.
+Minimal downtime is hard to achieve, especially now that Internet security service company Netcraft released a statistical report stating that there are already 1.8 billion websites this year.
 It then goes without saying that the perfect figures in the uptime guarantee are not always reliable, and no site can really achieve 100% uptime.

 The Presence Of Monthly Subscriptions

 There’s no free web hosting app that provides all the best products and services a company could ask for.
 Under a free host, you’ll share the server and other resources with thousands of other sites, and Google will particularly rank sites with paid web hosting much higher than yours.
 So your best option is to register on a web hosting app with monthly subscription fees, even if none of them are perfect.
 You surely wouldn’t find the best web hosting provider at a fair price, but you can hand over your business to the better and most competitive ones in the market.

 There’s Always A Room To Grow

 The last reason is a no-brainer.
 Your business and all the web hosting providers out there always have room to grow.
 There’s no such thing as the best web hosting provider.
 Because every one of them is constantly improving to keep up with the ever-changing technology.
 You may not find the best one in the market, but there are providers that are worth your money.